arbaiv/interactive-pricing-component-challenge/README.md

 ### What I learned

-- Create custom range slider
+- Create a custom range slider
 - Make range slider accessible
-- Create custom css toggle button and animation to it
+- Create a custom CSS toggle button and add animation to it

 ### Continued development